Health insurance in Portugal

 All international citizens who become official residents or employees in Portugal, however, whether from the EU or outside of Europe, typically gain the same healthcare rights as Portuguese nationals and will be covered by health insurance in Portugal – although not all types of treatment are available for free, with many requiring a patient contribution.

-Portugal's health insurance system is open to those who pay social security (seguranca social), their dependent family members and retired people.
+Portugal's health insurance system is open to those who pay Portuguese social security (seguranca social), their dependent family members and retired people.
 For those aged over 65, subsidised prescriptions and contributions towards additional healthcare such as dental and optical treatment are provided.

 EU citizens who retire early and move to Portugal may qualify for free or subsidised healthcare for up to two years of residence, provided they obtain form S1.
 Alternatively, early retirees can pay voluntary social security contributions or get private health insurance in Portugal.
 Once EU citizens reach the legal retirement age, they will be typically covered for free or subsidised healthcare under another insurance (with a S1 form).